alksarioglou/anthropic_hackathon/README.md

 ## Team

-Built by ALK, Jannis, and Damiano for the Swiss Life Claude Builders Hackathon 2025.
+Built by Alkinoos, Jannis, and Damiano for the Swiss Life Claude Builders Hackathon 2025.